Sovereign-Labs/sovereign-book/src/3-2-testing-your-module.md

 *   Running an integrated REST API server for off-chain testing.

 The `sov-test-utils` crate provides a comprehensive toolkit for testing every aspect of your module's behavior.

+### Ready for Primetime

+With a thoroughly tested module, you can be confident in your logic's correctness and robustness.
+You're now ready to take the final step in the development lifecycle: integrating your module into a live rollup runtime.

+In the next section, "Integrating Your Module," we'll guide you through adding your module to the Runtime struct, configuring its genesis state, and making it a live component of your application.